abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 A linear function grows with a constant rate, (i.e. their derivative is always constant).

-Slope of a function reflects the change in it's rate of growth, so in case of linear functions it is a straight line.
+The slope of a function reflects the change in its rate of growth, so in case of linear functions it is a straight line.

 ---

 **Task 6:** Show that linear functions preserve addition.

-Let's say we have a function $f$, such that it multiplies the number by a certain constant $a$.
+Let's say we have a function $f$, such that it multiplies the number by a certain constant $a$, e.g. we have

-We have

 $f(x) = a \times x$